Space-Eternity-3/SE3-Website/docs/DatapackInfo/DrillLoot.md

 sidebar_position: 2
 ---

-Drill loot is a place, where you can set a drill loottable depending on asteroid type.
+Drill loot is a place, where you can customize a drill loottable depending on asteroid type.
 Every jse3 line is a different asteroid.

 ## Contents